acse-ci223/parally/README.md

 ## Development Installation

-To install the package, run the following command in the terminal:
+To install the package, make sure conda is installed and then run the following commands in the terminal:

 ```bash
 # Clone the repository